dsmrreader/dsmr-reader/README.md

 cd ~/dsmr-reader
 ```

-You might want to put the 'source' command above in the user's `~/.bashrc` (logout and login to test).
+You might want to put the `source ~/.virtualenvs/dsmrreader/bin/activate` command above in the user's `~/.bashrc` (logout and login to test).
 I also advice to put the `cd ~/dsmr-reader` in there as well, which will cd you directly inside the project folder on login.

-### Application settings & init ###
+### Application configuration & setup ###
-Earlier in this guide you had to choose for either (A.) MySQL/MariaDB or (B.) PostgreSQL.
+Earlier in this guide you had to choose for either **(A.) MySQL/MariaDB** or **(B.) PostgreSQL**.
 Our applications needs to know what backend to talk to.
-Therefor I created two default configuration files you can copy.
+Therefor I created two default configuration files you can copy, one for each backend.
 The application will also need the appropiate database client, which is not installed by default.
-Again I created two ready-to-use requirements file, which will also install all other dependencies required, such as the Django framework.
-Installation might take a while, depending on your Internet connection and hardware.
+For this I also created two ready-to-use requirements files, which will also install all other dependencies required, such as the Django framework.
+The `base.txt` contains requirements which the application needs, no matter the backend you choose.

+**Note:** Installation might take a while, depending on your Internet connection, RaspberryPi version and resources.
 Nothing to worry about. :]

-A. Did you choose MySQL/MariaDB?
+**A.** Did you choose MySQL/MariaDB?
 Execute these two commands:

 ```
 cp dsmrreader/provisioning/django/mysql.py dsmrreader/settings.py